Adopted October 4, 2007 Amended January 16, 2009, September 26, 2013, September 23, 2014, September 28, 2018, and September 24, 2019

 Contracts.
 With the exception of forward purchase and delivery agreements, the Corporation shall not be required to enter into written contracts for the purchase of investments, except when the Corporation at its discretion agrees that it is in its best interest to do so.

 Quarterly.
-The President shall prepare and deliver to the Board of Directors once for each quarter of the Authority's fiscal year a report setting forth a summary of new investments made during that quarter, the inventory of existing investments and the selection of investment bankers, brokers, agents, dealers, investment advisors and auditors.
+The President shall prepare and deliver to the Board of Directors once for each quarter of the Corporation’s fiscal year a report setting forth a summary of new investments made during that quarter, the inventory of existing investments and the selection of investment bankers, brokers, agents, dealers, investment advisors and auditors.

 Investment Report.
 Annually, the President shall prepare and the Board of Directors shall review and approve an Investment Report, which shall include: